salilab/imp/doc/manual/openmp.md

 (version 3.0 or later).
 This is automatically supported on Linux, but not currently on Mac or Windows (the compilers there do not support OpenMP).

-Multithreaded evaluation uses OpenMP tasks, with each IMP::kernel::Restraint or IMP::kernel::ScoreState being made into one or more tasks that are executed independently. %IMP uses the information in the IMP::kernel::DepdendencyGraph to automatically determine which IMP::kernel::ScoreState objects can be used in parallel.
+Multithreaded evaluation uses OpenMP tasks, with each IMP::Restraint or IMP::ScoreState being made into one or more tasks that are executed independently. %IMP uses the information in the IMP::DepdendencyGraph to automatically determine which IMP::ScoreState objects can be used in parallel.
 That is, two score states are independent if neither depend on data written by the other.

 ## Controlling OpenMP